Perkele meaning — a Finn in the cold, expression of controlled frustration and resigned intensity

 What does perkele mean in Finnish?

 Perkele is Finland's most charged expletive, with roots in pre-Christian mythology where it named a thunder god.
-Over centuries it became an expression of strong emotion: frustration, determination, and occasionally something approaching dark satisfaction.
+Over centuries it became an expression of strong emotion covering frustration, determination and occasionally something approaching dark satisfaction.
 Unlike milder Finnish curses, perkele carries genuine weight.

 When do Finns say perkele?

 When things go visibly, pointlessly wrong.
-Ice underfoot.
-Coffee tins that are empty when they should not be.
-Buses that leave on time.
-The word appears most often in situations where the cause is clear, the outcome is worse than necessary, and nothing can be done about it.
+It appears when there is ice underfoot, when coffee tins are empty when they should not be and when buses leave exactly on time.
+The word surfaces most often in situations where the cause is clear, the outcome is worse than necessary and nothing can be done about it.

 Is perkele offensive?